 By adopting DevOps and modernizing how they deliver services, service management excellence has never been more important.
 ITIL 4 represents a very significantly updated version of the framework, with a lot more focus on the role it plays in enabling DevOps to succeed.

-ITIL 4 provides the necessary framework to both enable the acceleration for market success as well as establish the seamless management needed for security, legal and audit compliance, and other essential governances.
+ITIL 4 and its adoption provides the necessary framework to both enable the acceleration for market success as well as establish the seamless management needed for security, legal and audit compliance, and other essential governances.